 Research experience sets you apart because research is unique to you.
-With independent research or creative artwork, you are no longer completing an assignment; you are creating the assignment.
+With independent research or creative work, you are no longer completing an assignment; you are creating the assignment.
 That open-endedness can be a barrier to students, but don't let it discourage you.

 In most cases, the research you do will take the form of a paper, probably between 15 and 80 pages, depending on the time frame for completion (part of a semester? a full academic year?).
 A well-executed paper showcases several key skills-organization, clear writing at the sentence level, ability to marshal multiple voices, and more.
 Don't leave Rice without having given everything you've got to writing a really good paper.
-A paper is not the only option, however.
-You may find yourself creating a podcast, a research poster, or a video, website, or other media project.
+However, a paper is really not the only option.
+Given the humanities encompasses a wide variety of disciplines including creative practices, your research may also manifest as an art exhibition, a piece of creative fiction, the production of a film, a podcast, a website or a performance.